subham-badatya/secure-php-aws-waf-project/README.md

-# Secure PHP Web Application using AWS WAF (Priority Rules)
+# Secure PHP Web Application using AWS WAF

 ## Overview
 This project demonstrates how to deploy and secure a PHP web application on AWS